-"as a matter of urgency to prevent further damage to the River and to avoid aggravation of the dispute, to order the following provisional measures: - (1) that Costa Rica immediately and unconditionally provides Nicaragua with the Environmental Impact Assessment Study and all technical reports and assessments on the measures necessary to mitigate significant environmental harm to the River; - (2) that Costa Rica immediately takes the following emergency measures: - (a) reduce the rate and frequency of road fill failure slumps and landslides where the road crosses the steeper hill slopes, especially in locations where failed or eroded soil materials have been or could potentially be delivered to the Río San Juan; - (b) eliminate or significantly reduce the risk of future erosion and sediment delivery at all stream crossings along Route 1856; - (c) immediately reduce road surface erosion and sediment delivery by improving dispersion of concentrated road runoff and increasing the number and frequency of road drainage structures: - (d) control surface erosion and resultant sediment delivery from bare soil areas that were exposed during clearing, grubbing and construction activities in the last several years; - (3) order Costa Rica not to renew any construction activities of the road while the Court is seised of the present case."
-Nicaragua added that it "reserve[d] its right to amend and modify the measures sought in light of any situation that might arise". - 8.
-The Registrar immediately communicated a copy of the said request to the Government of Costa Rica.
-The Registrar also notified the Secretary-General of the United Nations of the filing of the request by Nicaragua. - 9.
-At the public hearings held on 5, 6, 7 and 8 November 2013, in accordance with Article 74, paragraph 3, of the Rules of Court, oral observations on the request for the indication of provisional measures were presented by: On behalf of Nicaragua: H.E.
-Mr. Carlos José Argüello Gómez, Agent, Mr. Stephen C. McCaffrey, Mr. Paul S. Reichler, Mr. Alain Pellet.
+"as a matter of urgency to prevent further damage to the River and to avoid aggravation of the dispute, to order the following provisional measures:

+- (1) that Costa Rica immediately and unconditionally provides Nicaragua with the Environmental Impact Assessment Study and all technical reports and assessments on the measures necessary to mitigate significant environmental harm to the River; - (2) that Costa Rica immediately takes the following emergency measures: - (a) Reduce the rate and frequency of road fill failure slumps and landslides where the road crosses the steeper hill slopes, especially in locations where failed or eroded soil materials have been or could potentially be delivered to the Río San Juan. - (b) Eliminate or significantly reduce the risk of future erosion and sediment delivery at all stream crossings along Route 1856. - (c) Immediately reduce road surface erosion and sediment delivery by improving dispersion of concentrated road runoff and increasing the number and frequency of road drainage structures. - (d) Control surface erosion and resultant sediment delivery from bare soil areas that were exposed during clearing, grubbing and construction activities in the last several years. - (3) Order Costa Rica not to renew any construction activities of the road while the Court is seised of the present case."

+The Court recalls that, at the public hearings held on 5, 6, 7 and 8 November 2013, oral observations were presented by the Agents and counsel of the Governments of Nicaragua and Costa Rica.